Can I make myself wetter or tighter?

 Understand that the vagina doesn't change shape in any sort of permanent way: again, when we are aroused, it loosens and expands, and when we are not, it is tighter and more constricted.
 That feeling of being "smaller" when you have sex less often is an illusion, especially since there aren't even any substantial nerve endings in most of your vagina for you to personally feel any difference with.
 If you use tampons, then you know that you can't feel a tampon when it's in right: same goes here -- you can't feel the inside of your vagina at any given time to know what it's deal is.

 Per your self-lubrication, being hydrated will make something of a difference, but not a huge one.
 During some parts of your fertility cycle, your cervical mucus and vaginal discharges are more fluid no matter what, and again, how wet you are vaginally has more to do with how turned on you are than how much extra water you're drinking.
 Drinking plenty of water is certainly only of benefit to your overall health, though, so it's certainly not harmful to drink as much water as you'd like.
-It should also be pointed out that if you're using condoms, when the male partner puts a couple drops of extra lubricant inside the condom, and then you slather the outside of it generously, you get a wetter feeling (as well as helping keep condoms from breaking).
+It should also be pointed out that if you're using condoms, when the partner with a penis puts a couple drops of extra lubricant inside the condom, and then you slather the outside of it generously, you get a wetter feeling (as well as helping keep condoms from breaking).
 If you're not using condoms because you're using a hormonal method of birth control, like the pill, know that most hormonal methods work in part by thickening discharges, so it's often extra important to be using a lube from a bottle with genital sex.

 If you want things more slippery than they already are, and you're already fully aroused, that's what good sexual lubricants are for -- there's just no need to go nuts to try and make your body do things it isn't doing naturally when it's so easy -- and so pleasant! -- to use great lubes now that we have them so available.
 If you ask most sex educators -- and hey, we do tend to have pretty awesome sex lives ourselves -- what one of the greatest inventions in history is, we'll pretty much all shout "Lube!" immediately. :)